 Investors can earn approximately 5-6% APY for staking Ethereum 2.0 network based on the current amount of ETH2 locked in for staking.
 The ETH2 staking rewards are contingent on the amount of ETH staked and the number of validators on the network.
 If the total amount of ETH staked becomes low, the protocol will increase the rewards to incentivize people to deposit ETH and become a validator.
 In contrast, the ETH staking reward will reduce as the amount of ETH that are staked increases.
 Given the number of participants and growing network value, Ethereum 2.0 is one of the best cryptocurrencies for staking rewards.

 For example, in 2020 the total amount of ETH locked in for staking was approximately 500,000 ETH which yielded an average of 20% APY throughout the year.
 In comparison to 2021, the amount of ETH staked increased to over 6,000,000 ETH which reduced the staking reward to around 6% APY.
 Besides the staking rewards, validators will also receive a portion of the daily network transaction fees.
 Fluctuating reward is a key risk associated with staking crypto that needs to be acknowledged.

 How Much ETH Do You Need To Stake ETH 2.0?

 Ethereum 2.0 requires a minimum of 32 ETH to become a full validator on your own.
 At the current price of ETH, the minimum amount of ETH would be worth more than $100,000.
-For individuals that do not have the minimum amount or necessary hardware equipment, they can join an ETH2.0 pool or use a crypto exchange.
+Individuals that do not have the minimum amount or necessary hardware equipment, can join an ETH2.0 pool or use a crypto exchange.

 For example, a person can begin staking without a minimum amount of ETH using Coinbase and Kraken.
-However, the exchange may take a cut or fee for providing a staking platform which can vary between 10% and 15%.
+However, the exchange may take a cut or fee for providing the staking service which can vary between 10% and 15%.

 When Are ETH Staking Rewards Paid?